-- is unlawful, - is against financial rules, contract rules or other policies, - does not meet established standards or working practices, - amounts to improper conduct.
+- is unlawful; - is against financial rules, contract rules or other policies; - does not meet established standards or working practices; - amounts to improper conduct.

-Theft, bribery and corruption, safeguarding/child protection issues, abusive behaviour and environmental misuse are all the type of things which would fall into these categories.
+Theft, bribery and corruption, safeguarding/child protection issues, service users or staff and environmental misuse are all the type of things which would fall into these categories.